vavkamil/awesome-bugbounty-tools/README.md

 - [nmap](https://github.com/nmap/nmap) - Nmap - the Network Mapper.
 Github mirror of official SVN repository.
 - [sandmap](https://github.com/trimstray/sandmap) - Nmap on steroids.
 Simple CLI with the ability to run pure Nmap engine, 31 modules with 459 scan profiles.
 - [ScanCannon](https://github.com/johnnyxmas/ScanCannon) - Combines the speed of masscan with the reliability and detailed enumeration of nmap
+- [nrich](https://gitlab.com/shodan-public/nrich) - A command-line tool to quickly analyze all IPs in a file and see which ones have open ports/ vulnerabilities.

 ### Screenshots